Netgate Nexus Controller Setup¶

-Before instances of pfSense® Plus software can be registered to the Netgate® Nexus controller for tasks such as multi-instance management (MIM), there are several setup tasks to complete.
+To use the Netgate Nexus GUI, API, or register instances of pfSense Plus software to the Netgate Nexus controller for tasks such as multi-instance management (MIM), there are several setup tasks to complete.

-The Netgate® Nexus controller must be enabled and running before registering instances.
+The Netgate Nexus controller must be enabled and running before attempting to access its GUI, API, or register instances.

 Check Enable